hibernate/hibernate-search/README.md

 #### Elasticsearch

-The Elasticsearch module tests against one single version of Elasticsearch at a time, launching an Elasticsearch server automatically on port 9200.
+The Elasticsearch integration tests run against one single version of Elasticsearch at a time, launching an Elasticsearch server automatically on port 9200.
 You may redefine the version to use by specifying the right profile and using the `test.elasticsearch.host.version` property, while disabling the default profile: